mrpedrobraga/mrpedrobraga.github.io/blog/mathematica-nova/4-expressions.md

 tags:
   - logic
   - algebra
-title: Mathematica Nova - Introduction
+title: M. Nova Chapter 04 — Expressions
 description: ...
 ---
 Expressions are structures that relate values together.
 If names are words, expressions use words to form phrases.